cea-hpc/MaHyCo/README.md

 make -j 4
 ```

-In the build directory the executable `eucclhydremap` is now available
+In the build directory the executable `mahyco` is now available

 # Add new integration test